Content that works

 More about me

-Recently, I was the editorial director for a startup called Peppy, which earlier this year launched an employee-benefit app in the US.
+Recently, I was the editorial director for a startup called Peppy Health.
+Last year the company launched an employee-benefit telehealth app in the US.

 I was the company’s second employee outside of the UK, where it’s based.
 I populated the app with hundreds of clinically approved articles and videos on hormone imbalances, prostate disorders, period problems, erectile dysfunction, sexual health, and other specialized health topics.